 We encourage all of our students to participate in the many practical opportunities that are available.
 These include a wide range of ensembles, recording sessions and performance/composition workshops.
 Your final-year project gives you the chance to specialise in an area that is either of interest or of use in your chosen career; you are supervised individually by a member of the academic staff.

-Degree results are based on examinations during Years 2 and 3, continuous assessment of coursework and credits awarded during the Professional Training placement year.
+Degree results are based on continuous assessment of coursework and examinations during Years 2 and 3.
 Year 1 results will not count towards your degree classification.
 They provide the foundation of knowledge on which the remainder of the programme is built and will determine whether you are able to proceed to Year 2.

 Your Year 3 technical project (a substantial piece of written work, including a practical investigation of a topic chosen by you, subject to departmental approval) and your portfolio of recordings (a selection of recordings which you have made during your undergraduate career) together will account for over 50 per cent of the Year 3 mark.